Consensys/uport-audit/review.md

 # 2 - Introduction

-From March 4th through March 30th of 2016, ConsenSys conducted an internal security audit of the uPort framework authored by the uPort team within ConsenSys.
+From March 4th through April 6th of 2016, ConsenSys conducted an internal security audit of the uPort framework authored by the uPort team within ConsenSys.
 The findings of this audit are presented here in this document.